brightpuddle/aci-monitor/README.md

 `-s --snapshot`
 Filename for the snapshot.
 The default is `snapshot.json`.
 As the name implies, this file is in JSON, and pretty printed for human-readibility.
 It contains a list of active devices and faults on the network at the point when created.
 The recommendation is to create a new snapshot surrounding a change or upgrade to ensure post-change status hasn't introduced any additional faults.

-`--json`
+**Note** that the following features were deprecated:

-Output all logging data in JSON format for data analysis tools, e.g. Splunk.
+`--upgrade` The tool monitors upgrade status by default now.
+Querying upgrade status only requires three API calls, so there's minimal overhead in checking this all the time, even in routine (non-upgrade) maintenance.

-Note that the `--upgrade` option was deprecated.
-The tool monitors upgrade status by default now.
-Querying upgrade status only requires three API calls, so there's minimal overhead in hcecking this all the time, even in routine (non-upgrade) maintenance.
+`--json` The tool now logs JSON data to `aci-monitor.log` and provides log rotation and compression by default.
+It does this in addition to the standard logging to the console.

 ## Future
 - [x] Timestamp snapshot file